 Why We Exist:

-The community SAFE primarily works with are women (of cisgender or transgender experience) involved in street-based economies.
+The community SAFE primarily works with are women, non-binary, gender non-conforming, and trans people involved in street-based economies.
 Although it is up to each individual’s discretion to reveal whether or not they are currently or ever have participated in these economies, about half of our volunteers have disclosed that they are sex workers, and/or current or former substance users.
 There is also an open invitation to everyone we contact through outreach to volunteer with us, as well as work with us through several positions that include a stipend.
-Women we reach through outreach also serve as a base for forming advisory committees concerning developments or changes in the organization.
+Participants we reach through outreach also serve as a base for forming advisory committees concerning developments or changes in the organization.

 Project SAFE is funded in large part by AIDS United as well as our very own community members who keep us going.
 We are grateful to NASEN/Point Defiance AIDS Project, our 501(c)(3) fiscal sponsor.